Types of Braces in Hershey, PA

 • Compare treatment choices side by side

-• Recommend the option that will deliver the healthiest, most beautiful results
+• Recommend the approach that supports the healthiest, most beautiful results

-You’ll leave with a personalized treatment plan and a clear understanding of which solution is the best fit for your smile.
+You’ll leave with a personalized treatment plan and a clear understanding of the best path forward for your smile.

 Braces vs. Clear Aligners: Which Option Is Better for You?

-Both braces and Invisalign® can create a straight, healthy smile—what matters most is choosing the solution that matches your needs, lifestyle, and level of treatment involvement.
+Both braces and clear aligners (Invisalign®, Spark) can create a straight, healthy smile.
+The best choice depends on your needs, lifestyle, and level of treatment involvement in treatment.

 Braces may be the better choice if:

-• You prefer a treatment that stays on your teeth and works around the clock
+• You prefer a treatment that stays on your teeth and works continuously

 • You have a more complex bite or alignment concern

-• You don’t want the responsibility of changing or keeping track of aligners
+• You don’t want the responsibility of managing aligners

 • You’re a younger patient and prefer a reliable, fixed option